|Degree:||Master of Science|

 Learning by Teaching means supervising an exercise or tutorial group in the bachelor's program under the guidance of the respective lecturer.
 This can be done twice for every 5 ECTS.

-These modules require appropriate suitability.
+These modules require appropriate skills.
 Application is made to the teaching coordinator.

 The optional internship (10 ECTS) is a practical activity in business, industry, research or administration, which should have a duration of about 300 hours.